 evidence-based strategies to meet the linguistic and academic needs of English language learners;

-a description of how the local educational agency will assist schools in utilizing real-time student learning data, based on evidence of student learning and evidence of classroom practice, to inform instruction and professional development for teachers, principals, and other educators;
+a description of how the local educational agency will assist schools in utilizing real-time student learning data, based on evidence of student learning and evidence of classroom practice, to inform instruction and use of academic or behavior intervention and target professional development for teachers, principals, and other educators;

 a description of how the local educational agency will work with institutions of higher education and local teacher and principal preparation programs to improve the performance of beginning teachers and principals, improve residency and induction programs, and strengthen professional development.

 a description of how the local educational agency will train teachers, principals , and other educators in ways to reduce the use of suspensions and expulsions, as described in Section 9101 (43) and (44).
-This could include developing tools such as developmentally, culturally, and linguistically appropriate positive behavioral intervention systems, tiered disciplinary systems, conflict resolution and restorative justice, as well as other evidence based approaches
+This could include developing tools such as developmentally, culturally, and linguistically appropriate positive behavioral intervention systems, tiered disciplinary systems, conflict resolution and restorative justice, as well as other evidence-based approaches, and the use of student data to determine the effectiveness of those efforts.

+A description of how the LEA will encourage teacher leader roles and structures;

+A description of how the LEA will train teachers as teacher leaders;

+A description of how the LEA will train principals to institute distributed leadership models that create roles for teacher leaders

 Joint Development and Submission – except in the case of subparagraph (3) a local educational agency shall—